Long barrow: Design and architecture

 Long barrows are single mounds, usually of earth, which are flanked by ditches.
 They are usually between 20 and 70 metres in length, although there are some exceptional examples at either end of this spectrum.

-The construction of long barrows in the Early Neolithic would have required the co-operation of a number of different individuals and would have represented an important investment in time and resources.
+Construction in the Early Neolithic would have required the co-operation of many people and would have represented an important investment in time and resources.
 They were built without the use of metal tools.
 There is often regional variation in style and material.
 In the north and west of Britain, for instance, long barrows often consist of stone mounds containing chambers inside of them, whereas in the south and east of Britain these long barrows are typically made of earth.

 Many were altered and restyled over their long period of use.

 Ascertaining at what date a long barrow was constructed is difficult for archaeologists as a result of the various modifications that were made to the monument during the Early Neolithic.
 Similarly, both modifications and later damage can make it difficult to determine the nature of the original long barrow design.

 Architecturally, there is much overlap between long barrows and other monument types from Neolithic Europe, such as the bank barrows, cursus monuments, long cairns, and mortuary enclosures.
 Bank barrows are stylistically similar to the long barrows but are considerably longer.
 Cursus monuments also exhibit parallel ditches, but also extend over much longer distances than the long barrows.
 Enviro-archaeological studies have demonstrated that many of the long barrows were erected in wooded landscapes.
 In Britain, these chambered long barrows are typically located on prominent hills and slopes, in particular being located above rivers and inlets and overlooking valleys.
 In Britain, long barrows were also often constructed near to causewayed enclosures, a form of earthen monument.